TLESORT/State-Representation-Learning-An-Overview/README.md

 ## End-to-end approaches:
-End-to-end reinforcement learning (RL) addresses representation learning at the same time as policy optimization, where current efforts tackle this problem normally from the point of view of stochastic optimization and exploration.
+- End-to-end reinforcement learning (RL) addresses representation learning at the same time as policy optimization, where current efforts tackle this problem normally from the point of view of stochastic optimization and exploration.

 ## Against Priors
-* Learning Visual Reasoning Without Strong Priors Ethan Perez, Harm de Vries, Florian Strub, Vincent Dumoulin, Aaron Courville, 2017
+- **Learning Visual Reasoning Without Strong Priors** (2017) *Ethan Perez, Harm de Vries, Florian Strub, Vincent Dumoulin, Aaron Courville*

 ######
 ## Physics states and property learning:
-- **Schema Networks: Zero-shot Transfer with a Generative Causal Model of Intuitive Physics**, *Kansky Tom Silver David A. Mely Mohamed Eldawy Miguel Lazaro-Gredilla Xinghua Lou, Nimrod Dorfman Szymon Sidor Scott Phoenix Dileep George*.
+- **Schema Networks: Zero-shot Transfer with a Generative Causal Model of Intuitive Physics** <br> *Kansky Tom Silver David A. Mely Mohamed Eldawy Miguel Lazaro-Gredilla Xinghua Lou, Nimrod Dorfman Szymon Sidor Scott Phoenix Dileep George*.

    Schema Networks are closely related to Object-Oriented MDPs (OO-MDPs) (Diuk et al., 2008) and Relational MDPs (R-MDPs) (Guestrin et al., 2003a).

 ## Policy learning- based approaches

-* Black-Box Data-efficient Policy Search for Robotics.
-2017.
-Konstantinos Chatzilygeroudis, Roberto Rama, Rituraj Kaushik, Dorian Goepp, Vassilis Vassiliades and Jean-Baptiste Mouret.
+- **Black-Box Data-efficient Policy Search for Robotics**.
+(2017) <br> *Konstantinos Chatzilygeroudis, Roberto Rama, Rituraj Kaushik, Dorian Goepp, Vassilis Vassiliades and Jean-Baptiste Mouret.*

 Gaussian process regression for policy optimisation using model based policy search.
 The Black-DROPS algorithm learns a high-dimensional policy from scratch in 5 trials, which are enough to learn the whole dynamics of the arm from scratch. https://arxiv.org/abs/1703.07261  @IROS2017 #resibots

-* REINFORCEMENT LEARNING WITH UNSUPERVISED AUXILIARY TASKS (UNREAL).
-Max Jaderberg et al. 2016.
+- **REINFORCEMENT LEARNING WITH UNSUPERVISED AUXILIARY TASKS (UNREAL)** (2016) *Max Jaderberg et al.*

 UNREAL algorithm shows that augmenting a deep reinforcement learning agent with auxiliary control and reward prediction tasks can double improvement both in data efficiency and robustness to hyperparameter settings.
 A successor in learning speed and the robustness to A3C (Over 87% of human scores).